StarRocks/starrocks/docs/reference/System_limit.md

 - StarRocks does not support modifying column names in tables.

-- By default, an expression can have a maximum of 10,000 children.
+- By default, a query can be nested with a maximum of 10,000 subqueries.